This post may contain affiliate links.

 Living in The Moment

 Although it is important to dream and to go after those dreams, it is also equally important that you do not get all caught up in the chase so much so that you forget to live in the present.
 You have to live and enjoy your life now, not tomorrow.
-If you take a moment to look around you, take a moment to breath, you will attain your dreams as a much a happier person.
-Happiness is not the end result of chasing your dreams, it but the very foundation of your success.
+If you take a moment to look around you, take a moment to breathe, you will attain your dreams as a much a happier person.
+Happiness is not the result of chasing your dreams, it but the very foundation of your success.

 Are you a dreamer?
 Care to share how you stay focused on your goals?